Stress consumes excessive key vitamins and minerals. If you don’t replace them with the right foods and supplements, anxiety and stress can worsen.

 If you enjoy delving deeply into this sort of thing, you can check out the comparisons of different forms of vitamin C at Oregon State University Linus Pauling Institute.

-And if you don’t, it seems that you won’t go wrong with ascorbic acid vitamin C.
+If you prefer to keep things simple, you won’t go wrong taking the ascorbic acid form of vitamin C.

 But this is widely considered extremely low and most studies on vitamin C use much higher amounts.

 (But it is the amount needed to prevent scurvy, in case you’re concerned about that.)

 If you don’t normally take vitamin C, 400-500 mg per day is a reasonable place to start.

 The tolerable upper intake level (UL) for vitamin C is now set at 2,000 mg per day.
 (37)

 While many people take this much and more, starting with large amounts can cause stomach upset or diarrhea.